-that allows you to protect part of the screen from scrolling.
+allows you to protect part of that from the screen scrolling.
 Autorepeat of keys is also available.

-COLORTERM is in Machine Language and full instructions are given for saving it after options have been added.
-Since it also allows user definition of several function keys, this is very helpful.
+COLORTERM is in Machine Language and full instructions are given for saving it after options have been Since it also allows user definition of several function keys, this is very helpful.

-We have been very impressed with the two terminal programs we have seen so far, COLORTERM and COLORCOM-E. We believe you will be,
+We have been very impressed with the two terminal programs we far, COLORTERM 50 COLORCOM-E. We believe you will be, too.

-The Utilityman ...
+The Utilityman...